Premises Liability Attorney in NYC

 Contact A New York Premises Liability Lawyer Today

 At the Law Office of Richard M. Kenny, our family is dedicated to fighting for yours.
 You can trust that you will receive the help that you deserve from our firm.

 Having secured more than $100 million recovered in verdicts and settlements, the Law Office of Richard M. Kenny has proven itself as aggressive advocates for the injured.
-We have more than 50 years’ combined experience, been selected for inclusion in the New York Super Lawyers® list, and have earned membership in the Million Dollar Advocates Forum®.
+We have more than 100 years of combined experience, been selected for inclusion in the New York Super Lawyers® list, and have earned membership in the Million Dollar Advocates Forum®.
 For more information, view our case results or contact us for a free consultation with a skilled Manhattan, NY premises liability lawyer today.